v-strings/GodTierArchiveWebsite/source/ArchiveHOF.rst

         :width: 80
         :height: 80
     +++
-    Automated the archiving process and archives Immo342 vods, but also gives backup LTG vods to Stainbine if needed.
-Helped Stainbine with lots of stuff.
+    Automated the archiving process and archives Immo342 vods, and helped Stainbine with lots of technical stuff.
+Also gives backup LTG vods to Stainbine if needed.

     Immo342 Vods: https://archive.org/details/@immo342vods